amuhak/MATH1554/Symmetric Matrices/Constrained Optimization.md

 So the max value of $Q$ is 1.
 More accurately, $\text{max}\{Q(\vec{c}) : ||\vec{x}|| = 1 \} = 9,$ and max occurs at $\vec{x} = \begin{bmatrix} \pm 1 \\ 0 \\ 0 \end{bmatrix}$.
 If we minimize $Q$, $\text{min}\{Q(\vec{c}) : ||\vec{x}|| = 1 \} = 3,$ and min occurs at $\vec{x} = \begin{bmatrix} 0 \\ 0 \\ \pm 1 \end{bmatrix}$.
-Notice that the minimum and maximum values of $Q$ were the eigenvalues of $A$, and the corresponding eigenvectors gave their locations.
+Notice that the minimum and maximum values of $Q$ were the eigenvalues of $A$, and the corresponding normalized eigenvectors gave their locations.

 >[!Theorem]+ Constrained Optimization
 >If $Q=x^TAx$, $A$ is a real $n \times n$ symmetric matrix, with eigenvalues